danreuben/ironsworn-obsidian-template/reference/move.md

 On a **weak hit**, choose one.

 * Your spirit or sanity breaks, but not before you make a noble sacrifice.
 Envision your final moments.
 * You see a vision of a dreaded event coming to pass.
-Envision that dark future ([[#Ask the Oracle]] if unsure), or refuse the quest, you are lost.
+Envision that dark future ([[#Ask the Oracle]] if unsure), and [[#Swear an Iron Vow]] (formidable or extreme) to prevent it.
+If you fail to score a hit when you [[#Swear an Iron Vow]], or refuse the quest, you are lost.
 Otherwise, you return to your senses and are now tormented.
 You may only clear the tormented debility by completing the quest.

 On a **miss**, you succumb to despair or horror and are lost.